-There are few undertakings as uncompromising as farming: without the work there are no results.
+There are few undertakings as uncompromising as farming: our productivity depends on nature and balanced ecosystems.
 When the land and animals are nurtured, you watch things grow before your eyes.
 There are no guarantees on the land, however, which is why The Free-Range Farming Co-op is an important collaboration.
 It allows like-minded, sustainable, ethical farmers to work together to obtain fair prices and support each other through all the ups and downs of farming.
-No-one knows farming like a fellow farmer!
-The Co-op also allows you to support the people who grow our food by enjoying our beautiful products.
+As the saying goes two minds are better than one!
+The Co-op also allows you to know your farmers and support us by enjoying our beautiful products.

-Our farmers are experts at working with the land to ensure it remains healthy and fertile for generations to come.
+Our farmers are constantly revising their methods to ensure the land remains healthy and fertile for generations to come.
 They achieve this through employing sustainable and ethical agricultural practices, which include:

 - Embracing a nose-to-tail philosophy – a philosophy of eating and cooking that involves using every possible part of an animal and thus minimising waste